MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 Follow these steps to update or remove an existing role assignment.

-1. In the Open Azure AD Privileged Identity Management > Azure AD roles page, in the left navigation, select **Assignments**.
+1. In the Open Privileged Identity Management > Microsoft Entra roles page, in the left navigation, select **Assignments**.

 2. In **Assignments** list, for Compliance Administrator, review the options in the **Action** column.